-- Will the service or pathway be using Electronic Prescription Service (EPS)? - Will the service or pathway involve repeat prescriptions, if so will just one prescription be issued and then prescribing passed back to the patients usual GP? - Will the service or pathway involve medicines which require titrating?
-If so how could this be managed? - Will the service or pathway involve prescriptions for controlled drugs which could require additional governance around the supply, storage and record keeping? - Will the service or pathway require any shared care protocols? - What governance will be required for the service or pathway, for example governance arrangements for prescription pads, fitness to practice etc.?
+- Will the service or pathway be using Electronic Prescription Service (EPS)?
+Is EPS available in the setting and do all potential prescribers have access to the EPS system?
+Further information on EPS can be found at https://digital.nhs.uk/services/electronic-prescription-service. - Will the service or pathway involve repeat prescriptions, if so, will just one prescription be issued and then prescribing passed back to the patients usual GP? - Will the service or pathway involve medicines which require titrating?
+If so, how could this be managed? - Will the service or pathway involve prescriptions for controlled drugs which could require additional governance around the prescribing, supply, storage and record keeping? - Will the service or pathway require any shared care protocols? - What governance will be required for the service or pathway, for example governance arrangements for prescription pads, fitness to practice etc.? - Will the prescribed drugs be in accordance with national recommendations (e.g. NICE) and with local formulary guidance?